-Customization is a primary characteristic of modern day social bookmarking services.
+Customization is a primary characteristic of modern-day social bookmarking services.
 These options let you choose your style.
 You can change the background, the theme and tweak various display settings.
-These are logical additions, as bookmarks are something deeply personal, directly related to a person’s lifestyle and preferences.
+These are logical additions, as bookmarks are something deeply personal, related to a person’s lifestyle and preferences.

 Bookmarking is still a valid business model

 Since Delicious didn’t manage to move the masses, modern-day bookmark managers usually focus elsewhere.
 Their business model doesn’t just rely on advertising or affiliate income streams.
 They’ve discovered that people are willing to pay for a product if it delights the user.
 If it really makes life easier.

 There appears to be a valued niche for a subscription model bookmark manager.
 Some even forgo the option to freely experiment with their solution, but most bookmark managers have chosen the freemium model, where both advertising and affiliate income can be disabled upon a monthly, yearly, or even a lifetime fee.